therne/importer/README.md

 ```

 ### importer.async (options, handler)
-_Asynchronously_ retrieves all modules in a given directory and calls handler.
+_Asynchronously_ imports all sources in a given directory and calls handler.

 ### importer.express (expressApp, options)
 Use all modules in a directory as a express route. <br/>